doshima2024/songdisplay/README.md

 ## Song Display

 Song Display is a full-stack web app that displays Spotify songs using iframes.
 It also allows users to add and delete songs, and add ratings to songs, all via simple, styled UI.
-Songs and ratings are stored on the backend in a SQLite database.
+Songs and ratings are stored on the backend in a PostgreSQL database.
 This project was built to practice and solidify my full stack development skills using the stack below, and to showcase my passion for music related technologies and tools.

 ## Tech Stack
 - **Frontend**